PrinceHerenj/studyNotes/ALGO/M5/0 1 Knapsack Problem including Fractional KP.md

 	* Consider the case when next level node is not considered as part of solution and add a node to queue with level as next, but weight and profit without considering next level nodes.

 ![[Pasted image 20220415223317.png]]

+#### Knapsack Problem
+in general, knapsack problem involves a bag with limited bag capacity and each item has some weight and value.
+The problem is to select items such that weight limit is not exceeded while keeping the maximal values of individual items.

+0/1 Knapsack implies that the items cannot be broken down, and are either in or out.
+Fractional Knapsack impies that the items can be broken down, to increase total value.